nus-cs2103-AY2324S1/ip/docs/README.md

 !> As Todoify is not [code-signed](https://en.wikipedia.org/wiki/Code_signing), some platforms have security measures in place that prevent you from opening them via a simple double-click.
 You may thus need to temporarily bypass these protections to launch Todoify. ([Windows](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26), [macOS](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac))

-!> Some Java versions may not open correctly via double-click.
-In which case, please try opening via the terminal instead.
+!> Some Java versions may not open correctly via double-click, and some might also claim the JAR file is damaged.
+In which case, please try opening via the terminal method above instead.

 ?> *Note:* For terminal invocations, you might need to replace `todoify-1.0.jar` with a different name (specifically, the version number part) if it's not the same as the one you downloaded.